jupyterlab/jupyter-ai/docs/source/contributors/index.md

 This page is intended for people interested in building new or modified functionality for Jupyter AI.

+## Design principles

+Maintainers of Jupyter AI have adopted principles that contributors should also follow.
+These principles, which build on top of [the Zen of Python](https://peps.python.org/pep-0020/), are intended to earn users' trust by keeping their data under their control.
+The following list is non-exhaustive; maintainers have discretion to interpret and revise these principles.

+1. Jupyter AI is **vendor-agnostic**.
+Its chat and magic commands should work with models from all providers that have APIs available.
+We should avoid introducing features that rely exclusively on one model provider.
+2. Jupyter AI **only responds to an explicit prompt**; it does not watch files and it does not send prompts automatically.
+Any change that watches user files must be opt-in only.
+3. Jupyter AI's chat interface sends the message entered by the user **exactly as written**.
+Unless the `/ask` command is used, the message is not augmented with any other data.
+4. **We identify, in metadata,** which cells in a notebook were created as a result of %%ai magic commands.
+5. Jupyter AI uses a **human-centered design**.
+The chat interface should look and feel like chat applications that are generally available.
+The magic commands should look and work like other IPython magic commands.
+Settings screens should be used minimally, and wherever they are used, they should be readable and understandable even for users with .

+Issues and pull requests that violate the above principles may be declined.
+If you are unsure about whether your idea is a good fit for Jupyter AI, please [open an issue](https://github.com/jupyterlab/jupyter-ai/issues/new/choose) so that our maintainers can discuss it with you.

 ## Prerequisites

 You can develop Jupyter AI on any system that can run a supported Python version up to and including 3.11, including recent Windows, macOS, and Linux versions.